-INTERNATIONAL JOURNAL OF SCIENCE AND NATURE

-© 2004 - 2012 Society for Science and Nature (SFSN).
-All rights reserved www.scienceandnature.org

-ENVIRONMENTAL CHALLENGES TO THERMAL POWER INDUSTRIES: AN EXPLORATORY STUDY IN INDIAN CONTEXT
+INTERNATIONAL JOURNAL OF ENGINEERING AND MANAGEMENT SCIENCES © 2004-13 Society For Science and Nature (SFSN), All Rights Reserved www.scienceandnature.org ENVIRONMENTAL CHALLENGES TO THERMAL POWER INDUSTRIES: AN EXPLORATORY STUDY IN INDIAN CONTEXT Tiwari Jeetendra Kumar & Rawani A. M.

-1Jeetendra Kumar Tiwari, 2Rawani, A.M.
-1National Institute of Technology, Raipur, Chhattisgarh, India 2Department of Mechanical Engineering, NIT, Raipur, Chhattisgarh, India.

-ABSTRACT

-Power Industries has been and continues to be a major contributor to the economic growth of most of the developed and developing countries.
+Department of Mechanical Engineering, National Institute of Technology, Raipur, Chhattisgarh, India ABSTRACT Power Industries has been and continues to be a major contributor to the economic growth of most of the developed and developing countries.
 Power sectors, in particular represents one of the industries with highest environmental impact and has been subject to increasing pressure from new economic, energy saving and environmental issues.
 Gracefully many technologies to reduce the environmental burden and greening the supply chain in Power Plant sector have been developed.
 Yet implementation of these technologies is not free from challenges.
 In this paper, an attempt is made to explore environmental challenges faced by Indian thermal power industries.
 For this, a field study was carried out by arranging interviews of experts of select power industries.
 The results indicate that top management commitment and support; training and awareness of internal people, unacquainted society, and poor legislation are the few important challenges for effective implementation of environmental management practices in Indian power industries.

-KEYWORDS: Power Sector, Environmental Management.
+Keywords: Power Sector, Environmental Management.